Duke Energy Power Manager FAQ

 Participants will receive a one-time bill credit (limit one per household) after successfully enrolling in the option.
 In addition, participants will receive a bill credit each year following the anniversary of their enrollment in the option.

 To be eligible to enroll, you must:

 Be a Duke Energy residential electric customer in North Carolina or South Carolina, and the electric service is in your name

 Use an eligible internet-connected smart thermostat for cooling and electric heating.

 Allow Duke Energy to make brief, small thermostat adjustments on days of high energy demand

-You will receive a one-time $75 bill credit card after successfully enrolling in the option (one e-gift card per household).
+You will receive a one-time $75 bill credit after successfully enrolling in the option.

 You will receive your enrollment bill credit within 2 billing cycles of being accepted into the Power Manager smart thermostat option.